 Our Certificate in Music Production for Games course is run in partnership with Pulse College and Windmill Lane Recording Studios and embraces learners from a variety of musical backgrounds.

-Our Certificate in Music Production for Games is available on either full-time over a one-year period, or part-time over a two-year period.
+Our Certificate in Music Production for Games is available full-time over a one-year period.
 The aim of the course is to equip students with a high level of competence in specific skills for the areas of applications technology, games development, sound design, and much more.

 Entry onto our programme is based on a course interview and achieving a minimum of:

 5x O6/H7s (O6 = 40 – 55% in a Leaving Certificate Ordinary subject / H7 = 30-40% in a Leaving Certificate Higher Level subject)

 To include O6 or higher in Ordinary Leaving Certificate Maths

 To include O6 or higher in Ordinary Leaving Certificate Language subject